-Financial institutions with a proven social mission need to overcome the following two key constraints for scaling up their outreach to poor people:
+Financial institutions with a proven social mission need to overcome the following two key constraints for scaling up their outreach to low-income and vulnerable people:

 - A sufficient institutional and human capacity to scale up their operations sustainably; e.g. to have capable and socially dedicated managers and staff who:

-- Understand well the household economics of poor people and gender-specific financial needs; and
+- Understand well the household economics of low-income households and gender-specific financial needs; and

-- Are capable of designing, testing and rolling out appropriate financial services and cost-effective service delivery mechanisms for poor clients.
+- Are capable of designing, testing and rolling out appropriate financial services and cost-effective service delivery mechanisms for low-income and vulnerable households.
 Less mature financial institutions may also require support in strengthening their management, MIS, cost accounting, internal control & audit, treasury, and human resource development.

 - Mobilisation of external financing for their business expansion, notably long-term equity and debt from social investors that accept a moderate financial return given the lack of both social investors and effective capital markets in most SDC partner countries.